Long County Vehicle Impound Guide

 - Have someone else pick it up: Ask a friend or family member with a valid driver's license to retrieve the vehicle for you.

-- They need: Their valid driver's license, written authorization from you (a simple letter stating you authorize them to pick up the vehicle), and the vehicle title/registration proving ownership.
+- They need: Their valid driver's license, a signed authorization letter from you stating you authorize them to pick up the vehicle, and the vehicle title or registration proving ownership.

 The costs associated with retrieving your vehicle can add up quickly.
 Understanding these fees is crucial to planning your finances.

-We lack specific payment method data for Long County impound lots.
-It's best to call the impound lot directly to confirm which forms of payment they accept (cash, credit card, debit card, etc.).
+Call the impound lot in advance to confirm which payment methods they accept (cash, credit card, money order, etc.).

 Timeline